Dumping syndrome after gastric bypass surgery: What you really need to know

 Dr. Thomas Vermeer, gastrointestinal surgeon at WeightWorks, has now successfully performed hundreds of gastric reductions.

-Dr. Dave Schweitzer, internist at WeightWorks, with years of experience in gastric bypass surgery and expert on dumping syndrome, he explains what people can expect in terms of dumping.
+Together with Dr. Dave Schweitzer, internist at WeightWorks, with years of experience in gastric bypass surgery and expert on dumping syndrome, he explains what people can expect in terms of dumping.

 “It’s a nasty complaint you can get when food moves quickly from your stomach to the small intestine.
 Fortunately, we know what you can do to prevent it as much as possible.”